Nicki Minaj Critic Jerome Trammel Is Suing The Rapper For Cyberbullying After Her Fans Issue Death Threats

 “Had [you] read the article, I was critiquing MYSELF more than ANYTHING,” she tweeted.
 “What I SAID was: I HOPE my overt sexual [LYRICS AND] PHOTOS don’t make my fans THINK that I’m telling them to be promiscuous & to know their worth!”

 However, she didn’t stop there.
-In a now removed tweet, Minaj encouraged her fans known as “barbz” to “go beat that n**ga like he stole [something].”
+In a now-removed tweet, Minaj encouraged her fans known as “barbz” to “go beat that n**ga like he stole [something].”

 Since then, her fans have shared Trammel’s address, phone number on Twitter.
 On his GoFundMe page, the commentator said he is concerned for his safety after some of those fans have threatened to kill him.